George Washington visits Neskovic and Richmond - WTOP News

 BOTTOM LINE: Richmond takes on George Washington after Dusan Neskovic scored 20 points in Richmond’s 75-57 loss to the Florida Gulf Coast Eagles.

-The Spiders are 3-3 on their home court.
-Richmond is 1-3 when it turns the ball over less than its opponents and averages 9.7 turnovers per game.
+The Spiders have gone 3-3 at home.
+Richmond gives up 74.6 points and has been outscored by 3.0 points per game.

-The Revolutionaries have gone 1-1 away from home.
+The Revolutionaries are 1-1 on the road.
 George Washington scores 79.8 points while outscoring opponents by 12.3 points per game.

-Richmond averages 71.6 points per game, 4.1 more points than the 67.5 George Washington allows.
-George Washington has shot at a 47.2% clip from the field this season, 4.6 percentage points higher than the 42.6% shooting opponents of Richmond have averaged.
+Richmond’s average of 7.7 made 3-pointers per game this season is just 0.7 more made shots on average than the 7.0 per game George Washington gives up.
+George Washington averages 5.2 more points per game (79.8) than Richmond allows to opponents (74.6).

-TOP PERFORMERS: Delonnie Hunt is shooting 43.9% and averaging 17.5 points for the Spiders.
+TOP PERFORMERS: Delonnie Hunt is scoring 17.5 points per game and averaging 4.1 rebounds for the Spiders.

-Darren Buchanan Jr. is scoring 15.5 points per game and averaging 7.3 rebounds for the Revolutionaries.
+Gerald Drumgoole Jr. is shooting 35.4% from beyond the arc with 2.2 made 3-pointers per game for the Revolutionaries, while averaging 12.8 points.

 LAST 10 GAMES: Spiders: 4-6, averaging 71.0 points, 31.2 rebounds, 11.6 assists, 5.9 steals and 1.9 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 75.8 points per game.